Native American Facts For Kids was written for young people learning about the Apache Indian

 The Apaches wore moccasins or high moccasin boots

-on their feet.
-An Apache lady's dress or warrior's shirt was often fringed and beaded for decoration.
+An Apache lady's dress or warrior's shirt was often fringed and decorated with beaded designs.

 Here is a site about the symbolism of Plains Indian war shirts,